 - Practice Test: You must first take and pass the Official HiSET Practice Test at a local adult education test center or provide similar evidence (to the satisfaction of the local Maine test center) of preparation for testing.
 Local test centers may impose additional requirements concerning age waivers, initial testing, and retesting through local school board policies.
 Check with your test center.

 - Identification: You must present identification on test day at the HiSET test center.
-A valid State of Maine ID, driver's license, passport, military ID, or other form of government issued (national or foreign) identification that shows name, address, date of birth, signature and photograph are acceptable forms of identification.
 Outdated or expired identification will not be accepted.
+Acceptable evidence includes:

 Make sure you read and understand all of the State Eligibility Requirements above.
 Below are additional policies for taking the HiSET exam in Maine.

 Fees, Payment and Refunds

 - How much does it cost to take the HiSET exam in Maine?

 There is no fee to take the HiSET exam or retest.
 You must provide proof of Maine residency to take the HiSET exam for free.

 - The fee per subtest is $45.